miguelbeckers/absence-manager-api/README.md

 ## 📜 Description

-This project is the a complement for the [Crewmeiter Absence Manager WebApp](https://github.com/miguelbeckers/absence-manager-api)
+This project is the a complement to the [Crewmeiter Absence Manager WebApp](https://github.com/miguelbeckers/absence-manager-api)

 ## 🌐 Links